lebrunthibault/Protocol-0-backend/README.md

 It is composed of the following packages:

 ## ./api

+The user facing APIs for the backend

+### ./api/midi_server
-MIDI server exposing the backend API for the script.
+A MIDI server exposing the backend API for consumption by the the [control surface script](https://github.com/lebrunthibault/Protocol0-Ableton-Surface-Script)
+(the script communicates only via MIDI)

 Also includes client code for
 - accessing the backend API from the script (python2)
-- accessing the backend API from python3 (for example when executing a backend script from AHK)
+- accessing the backend API from python3 (needed to access the Backend from outside the MIDI server, see http_server below)
   - NB : due to windows limitations on MIDI ports (only one connection possible), "talking" to the script is only possible from the midi server
   - That means that sending a command to the script from outside the server, we first need to call the server that will forward the command to the script.
-- Calling the script from the backend
+- Calling the script from the backend (server push)

 NB : the backend API is not exposed in the same way as the script API (this should be fixed)
 - The backend clients are generated using open API tools.
 They generate a python client that has a method per exposed backend `Route` method.
   It's nice to do code generation but replacing the `Route` class by Command objects would be simpler
 - The script client just dispatches script Command objects over MIDI.
   It's simpler (even though it creates a hard dependency on the script. but it's ok they are both on the same machine)

-## http_server
+### ./api/http_server
 I've also setup a minimal http server using FastAPI.
-This server is there as a gateway to the midi server and its only goal is to be hit by requests from ahk hotkeys.
+This server is there as a gateway to the midi server, for clients that cannot use MIDI It serves two clients :

-I've been using scripts as a gateway but doing http requests is considerably faster.
+- ahk hotkeys : that's because hitting an API is considerably faster than executing scripts with python.
+- my stream deck.
+The server pushes song state changes to the stream deck via a websocket endpoint

 It's run independently from the midi server.